-- g) During parc-fermé the starter must crank the engine at a suitable speed for starting for a minimum of 2 seconds without the use a boost battery.
-No boost battery may be connected to the machine after the end of the session. - h) The starter motor gear system must be the originally fitted and homologated part Surface and hardening treatments are allowed. - i) Motorcycles should self-start on the starting grid in neutral.
+- d) The ACG must generate sufficiently to maintain battery charge. - e) The use of a "booster" battery is permitted except during parc fermé. - f) The electric starter must operate normally and always attempt to start the engine during the event. - g) During parc-fermé the starter must crank the engine at a suitable speed for starting for a minimum of 2 seconds without the use a boost battery.
+No boost battery may be connected to the machine after the end of the session.
+If the above is satisfied and the machine does not start for the noise test then the boost battery may be used. - h) The starter motor gear system must be the originally fitted and homologated part Surface and hardening treatments are allowed. - i) Motorcycles should self-start on the starting grid in neutral.
 Pushstarting on the starting grid is not allowed, however start line Officials may push start the motorcycle if necessary (in gear).